-According to the Guinness Book of World Records, Marilyn vos Savant is the world's smartest person.
+According to the Guinness Book of World Records, Marilyn vos Savant has the highest IQ ever recorded.
 But many have tried to challenge that title.

 Marilyn vos Savant is a New York magazine columnist, businesswoman, playwright, and more.
 But her most well-known claim-to-fame is her brain: Marilyn vos Savant is known as the person with highest IQ in the world.
 But when it comes down to it, does IQ really matter?

 Marilyn Vos Savant Rises To Fame With The World’s Highest IQ

 By all accounts, as the world’s record-holder for highest IQ, Marilyn vos Savant lived a largely unremarkable childhood.
 She was born Marilyn Mach in 1946 in St. Louis, Missouri.
 She came from a humble family of coal miners (both her grandfathers worked in the mines), and her parents were immigrants from Germany and Italy.

 Interestingly — or perhaps serendipitously — both sides of Marilyn’s family have surnames with ‘Savant’ in them.
 Her paternal grandmother’s surname was Savant while her maternal grandfather passed on the ‘von Savant’ surname to Marilyn’s mother.
 The word ‘savant’ refers to “a learned person,” a fitting name for her in retrospect.

 Perhaps intuitively predicting the name would bring her good fortune, Marilyn decided to adopt her mother’s maiden name as her own.